 - Advanced nuclear is relatively expensive in capital costs and legacy installations such as those in France were probably developed at lower cost.
 Over-regulation and irrational popular antagonism has probably increased the current capital costs of this very effective form of non CO2 emitting electricity generation.

 - The comparative US EIA costings are for new installations: legacy costs for installations were probably significantly different, particularly for Nuclear.

 - Conventional generation in these calculations is assessed at its full capacity potential at ~90% capacity.
-The reduction in reported reduced capacity because conventional generation is used inefficiently to load-follow intermittent Renewables arising from any local Renewables Obligation is ignored.
+The reduction in reported reduced capacity because conventional generation is often used inefficiently to load-follow intermittent Weather Dependent Renewables so any local Renewables Obligation is ignored.

 It should be noted that the estimated service life used here, particularly for Wind power may be over optimistic, thus adversely affecting the cost performance of Renewable installations.